Behind closed doors (sport): Tennis

 The 2020 BNP Paribas Open in Indian Wells, California was postponed shortly before the beginning of the qualifying stage after a COVID-19 case was confirmed within Riverside County and the county's health department declared a public health emergency.
 Subsequently, both the Association of Tennis Professionals (ATP) and Women's Tennis Association (WTA) announced that their seasons would be suspended until at least 31 July, with the 2020 French Open being rescheduled to September and Wimbledon being cancelled for the first time since 1945.
 Furthermore, the US Open was played without spectators on the original late-August date as planned.
-Additionally, the 2020 ATP Finals held in London (being the final year to be hosted the finals on that city) was played without spectators as planned.
+Additionally, the 2020 ATP Finals held in London (the final year London hosted the finals) was played without spectators as planned.